Terraform Contribution Flow

 3. Change the PR’s base branch to the release branch and merge it.

-4. Create a new PR from the release branch to main — this triggers pr-check and e2e tests.
+4. Create a new PR from the release branch to main — this triggers the validation and test jobs.

 5. Approve the run and wait for results.